 Both these brands, and the four models we chose for out test, are excellent.
 Differences between them are generally small, although there is a significant difference between models in the two price levels.
 You cannot really compare a $500 laptop with a $1,000 alternative.
 However, within each price range, it was evident that the Lenovo was the business model and the HP better in most ways for entertainment and games use.

 Lenovo has the edge because of its focus on helpful business features.
 HP is not quite up to speed with Lenovo on the business end but it comes close.
 You can still get all your work done easily and efficiently, but it may use a good bit of battery power if you are away from a power source – and your laptop will likely be a bit heftier to lug around.

 If you are looking for a business laptop for your own use or for employees, then Lenovo offers you perfectly adequate quality at lower price.
 QuickBooks operates well on Lenovo machines.
 The Lenovo ThinkPad P50 Mobile Workstation is ideal for QuickBooks and other accountancy software packages.
 However, we are talking $1500 to over $2000 here.
 OK!

 Both are great laptops and you cannot go wrong whichever you buy.
 However, if you want a machine to play games with or watch movies, then HP tends to so that better than Lenovo.
 It’s difficult to beat the HP Omen for playing games.
 However, at around $1,000 to around $2,000 what more should expect than one of the best?

 Overall, HP generally has the edge over Lenovo laptops.
 It has a long history and understands what various market sectors and types of business requirements.
 HP machines are reliable and great for most types of entertainment applications.
 If you intend using your laptop for business use, then Lenovo has the pedigree.
-So, Lenovo vs HP?
-Think what you are using it for, and then answer the question yourself.
+So, Lenovo vs HP Think about what you are using it for and then answer the question yourself.